 The nutritional information for the food you buy has to appear somewhere on the packaging by law.
 It’s usually in tiny tiny writing so make sure you have your glasses to hand if you need them!
 The information is usually quoted per 100g or per 100ml.
 Often, there will be a serving or pack size like this one for cold-pressed rapeseed oil.

-You can see the amount of energy in the food i.e. the number of calories, the types of fat (the best kind for managing your cholesterol levels is monounsaturated fat), the amount of protein and carbohydrate with the % of sugar present (the total amount is what counts) and salt levels.
-This oil label also shows the important vitamins and the level of Omega 3 fatty acids present.
+You can see the amount of energy in the food i.e. the number of calories, the types of fat (the best kind for managing your cholesterol levels is monounsaturated fat such as olive or rapeseed oil), the amount of protein and carbohydrate with the % of sugar present (the total amount is what counts) and salt levels.
+This oil label also shows the important vitamins and the level of vital Omega 3 fatty acids present.

 You will also see, prominently featured on the packaging, the so-called traffic light system of nutritional information.
 Although you can see the % of sugars, it doesn’t quote the total carbohydrate level (the important number) and you’ll have to search for it on the nutritional information panel elsewhere on the pack.
 It’s very annoying and the packs should really include the total carbs clearly because that’s what really drives type 2 diabetes and also obesity.

 If you shop online, you can easily look at the product information panel on each product page to review the nutritional information.
-That way, you can make brand by brand comparisons (they can vary quite a lot) and save your choices to make your shopping easier.
+That way, you can make brand to brand comparisons (they can vary quite a lot) and then save your choices to make your shopping easier.